Mystagogue

-A mystagogue (from μυσταγωγός) is a person who initiates others into mystic beliefs, and an educator or person who has knowledge of the sacred mysteries of a belief system.
+A mystagogue or mystagog (from μυσταγωγός) is a person who initiates others into mystic beliefs, and an educator or person who has knowledge of the sacred mysteries of a belief system.
 Another word for mystagogue is hierophant.

 Origins

 In ancient mystery religions, a mystagogue would be responsible for leading an initiate into the secret teachings and rituals of a cultus.
 The initiate would often be blindfolded, and the mystagogue would literally "guide" him into the sacred space.

 In the early Christian church, this same concept was used to describe role of the bishop, who was responsible for seeing to it that the catechumens were properly prepared for baptism.
 Mystagogical homilies, or homilies that dealt with the Church's sacraments, were given to those in the last stages of preparation for full Church membership.
 Sometimes these mystagogical instructions were not given until after the catechumen had been baptized.
 The most famous of these mystagogical works are the "Mystagogical Homilies" of St. Cyril of Jerusalem, and the work, "On the Mysteries" by St. Ambrose of Milan.